BharathKumarRavichandran/Revivify/README.md

 * User can view the profile page and activity of other users.
 Users can also make their activity - public/private.
 Private activities will not be visible to any other user except that individual.
+* Users can share their activity on their Facebook wall.
 * Sign up process with real time indication of usernames availability and a Captcha.

 ----